MuthiahAinun/Proyek_MSML_Indonesian-Fact-and-Hoax-Political-News/README.md

 - **`source`**: Indicates the origin of the model or inference process (from Hugging Face Muthiah192/distilbert-hoax-classifier).
 - **`test_accuracy`**: Accuracy of the model on the test dataset.
 - **`val_accuracy`**: Accuracy of the model on the validation dataset.
-- **Log HF model as artifact**:The DagsHub experiment 'Log HF Model as Artifact' is designed to store the model artifact from Hugging Face, specifically the Muthiah192/distilbert-hoax-classifier.
+- **`Log HF model as artifact`**:The DagsHub experiment `Log HF Model as Artifact` is designed to store the model artifact from Hugging Face, specifically the Muthiah192/distilbert-hoax-classifier.

 ![Dagshub Image - Hoax Detection](Model/MLFlow-Artifact-Dagshub.png)